alexbuckgit/orleans-docs/src/docs/grains/grain_persistence/relational_storage.md

 ### 1. Allow the use of any backend that has an ADO.NET provider

 This should cover the broadest possible set of backends available for .NET, which is a factor in on-premises installations.
-Some providers are listed at [ADO.NET Data Providers MSDN page](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview), but not all are listed, such as [Teradata](https://downloads.teradata.com/download/connectivity/net-data-provider-for-teradata).
+Some providers are listed at [.NET Framework Data Providers](/dotnet/framework/data/adonet/ado-net-overview), but not all are listed, such as [Teradata](https://downloads.teradata.com/download/connectivity/net-data-provider-for-teradata).

 ### 2. Maintain the potential to tune queries and database structure as appropriate, even while a deployment is running